 A caregiver, as governed by Massachusetts General Laws Chapter 201F, is an adult with whom a minor resides who is not the minor’s parent.
-Usually a relative or trusted friend, the caregiver is authorized to make medical and educational decisions on the minor’s behalf without first consulting the parent.
+Usually a relative or trusted friend, the caregiver has authorization to make medical and educational decisions on the minor’s behalf without first consulting the parent.

-A caregiver’s authorization affidavit, executed before two witnesses and a notary, is valid for up to two years and need not be filed in court.
-Naming a caregiver is a fairly uncomplicated process that enables the parent to retain custody of the minor and in no way diminishes the parent’s rights to make decisions in the child’s best interests.
+A caregiver’s authorization affidavit, executed before two witnesses and a notary, is valid for up to two years.
+It does not need not be filed in court.
+Naming a caregiver is a fairly uncomplicated process that enables the parent to retain custody of the minor.
+It in no way diminishes the parent’s rights to make decisions in the child’s best interests.

 Where a parent is inaccessible or incapable of caring for a minor child, courts may appoint a guardian to make decisions for the minor, known as a ward.
 Under General Laws Chapter 201, a court may name a guardian custodian of a minor, even if a living parent does not consent, if the court deems the parent “unfit” to retain custody.
 In contrast to a caregiver, the guardian, acting in the minor’s best interests, is empowered to make decisions about the minor’s education, health, care, support and welfare—irrespective of the parent’s wishes—until the minor turns 18.
 Regarding any property the minor may have, a court-appointed conservator, rather than the guardian, is responsible for managing or controlling the property.

 In a 2014 decision, the Supreme Judicial Court of Massachusetts noted that a guardianship is “neither the equivalent of nor coextensive with parenthood, whether the latter arises by virtue of birth or adoption.”
-Whereas an adoptive parent supplants a biological parent, the SJC said, guardianships are constrained by third-party limitations and do not abolish the parent-child relationship, nor should the “same presumption of validity be accorded” a guardian’s judgment as a parent’s, despite their sharing certain rights arising from their custodial obligations.
+Whereas an adoptive parent supplants a biological parent, the SJC said, third-party limitations constrain guardianships.
+They do not abolish the parent-child relationship, nor should the “same presumption of validity be accorded” a guardian’s judgment as a parent’s, despite their sharing certain rights arising from their custodial obligations.

 ENTERING THE GUARDIAN’S GALAXY

-A court petition to appoint a guardian may be brought by any adult or minor concerned about a minor’s welfare.
+Any adult or minor concerned about a minor’s welfare may bring a court petition to appoint a guardian.
 A guardian selected by a minor age 14 or older must be approved by the court unless the court deems doing so would not be in the minor’s best interest.
 Applying that same standard, a court will not bestow guardian status to an individual facing pending battery charges that caused severe injury to a minor or to a person under investigation for child neglect.

-A parent may voluntarily appoint a guardian for his or her minor child in a writing signed and notarized before two witnesses, and the named guardian must accept the appointment in writing.
+A parent may voluntarily appoint a guardian for his or her minor child in a writing signed and notarized before two witnesses.
+The named guardian must accept the appointment in writing.
 The guardianship then takes effect.
-Within 30 days of the appointment, the guardian must go to court—generally the Probate Court in the county where the minor resides, unless a Juvenile Court or District Court proceeding involving the minor already is in progress—and file the following documents:
+Within 30 days of the appointment, the guardian must go to court.
+This generally is the Probate Court in the county where the minor resides, unless a Juvenile Court or District Court proceeding involving the minor already is in progress—and file the following documents:

 - Copy of the written appointment executed by the parent(s) or previous guardian;